Baffle Step

 Analogy, Baffle Step as a 180-degree Horn:

 The analogy of a 180-degree horn is apt.
 Similar to a horn, the baffle acts to channel and focus sound waves in a specific direction.
-However, unlike a true horn that uses its shape to progressively increase pressure by loading and acoustic impedance, the baffle doesn’t create new energy.
+However, unlike a true horn that uses its shape to progressively increase pressure by loading and acoustic loading, the baffle doesn’t create new energy.
 It simply redirects existing energy.

 Addressing the Decrease in Other Directions: